 Ward

-There are 20 wards in the London Borough of Wandsworth.
+There are 22 wards in the London Borough of Wandsworth.
 These Electoral Wards are the spatial units used to elect Borough Councillors and as such, all wards nestle within the borough exactly.
-Find out about the population characteristics of Richmond’s Wards using the Quick Ward Profile on the Homepage; or create a Ward Report or a Ward Map for a Data Theme – see the How To section for video tutorials.
+Find out about the population characteristics of Wandsworth’s Wards using the Quick Ward Profile on the Homepage; or create a Ward Report or a Ward Map for a Data Theme – see the How To section for video tutorials.

 More information on administrative boundaries can be found here.